Lab Report │

 What should my athlete eat for breakfast on tournament day?

-2-3 hours before first game, consume a high-carb, moderate-protein, low-fat meal providing 2-3g carbs per kg body weight.
-Examples: oatmeal + banana + honey + protein powder (106g carbs, 20g protein), pancakes + syrup + eggs (101g carbs, 12g protein), or pasta + chicken + fruit (90g carbs, 20g protein).
+2-3 hours before first game, eat a high-carb, moderate-protein, low-fat meal providing 2-3g carbs per kg body weight.
+Examples: oatmeal plus banana plus honey plus protein powder (106g carbs, 20g protein), pancakes plus syrup plus eggs (101g carbs, 12g protein), or pasta plus chicken plus fruit (90g carbs, 20g protein).
 Avoid high-fiber and high-fat foods that can cause GI distress.

 How much protein and carbs should I give my athlete between games?

-15-20g complete protein + 30-60g carbohydrates within 30 minutes post-game.
+15-20g complete protein plus 30-60g carbohydrates within 30 minutes post-game.
 This 3:1 ratio maximizes glycogen replenishment and muscle protein synthesis (35% boost vs. protein alone per Staples et al., 2011).
-Options: Gummy Gainz (20g protein + 74g carbs), protein shake + banana + sports drink, or Greek yogurt + fruit + granola.
+Options: Gummy Gainz Co (20g protein plus 74g carbs), protein shake plus banana plus sports drink, or Greek yogurt plus fruit plus granola.

 What if my child doesn't feel hungry between games?

-Fuel by schedule, not by hunger cues.
+Eat by schedule, not by hunger cues.
 Competition stress often suppresses appetite, but energy demands remain.
 Choose easy-to-consume options like gummies, shakes, or sports drinks that don't require chewing or feel heavy.
-The goal is strategic FUEL for performance, not satisfying hunger.
+The goal is strategic recovery intake, not satisfying hunger.

 Can I just give my athlete orange slices and water between games?